mbareford/cirrus-website/about/hardware.md

 retired once the new system is up and running.

 The new hardware will be provided by an HPE Cray EX4000 system with 73,728 cores in 256 compute nodes.
-There be no GPU accelerators in the updated Cirrus system.
+There will be no GPU accelerators in the updated Cirrus system.

 The compute nodes will each have 288 cores.
 They are dual socket nodes with two 144-core AMD EPYC(tm) 9825 processors.
 There will be 192 standard memory nodes and 64 high memory nodes.
 Standard memory nodes have